LendieFollett/Not-Just-A-Random-Forest/README.md

 > INSTRUCTIONS: The first two sections ensure that the data and software necessary to conduct the replication have been collected.
 This section then describes a human-readable instruction to conduct the replication.
 This may be simple, or may involve many complicated steps.
 It should be a simple list, no excess prose.
 Strict linear sequence.
 If more than 4-5 manual steps, please wrap a main program/Makefile around them, in logical sequences.
 Examples follow.

-- Edit `programs/config.do` to adjust the default path
-- Run `programs/00_setup.do` once on a new system to set up the working environment.
+- Run `src/env_setup.R` once on a new system to set up the working environment.
 - Download the data files referenced above.
-Each should be stored in the prepared subdirectories of `data/`, in the format that you download them in.
-Do not unzip.
-Scripts are provided in each directory to download the public-use files.
-Confidential data files requested as part of your FSRDC project will appear in the `/data` folder.
-No further action is needed on the replicator's part.
+Each should be stored in the prepared subdirectories of `raw/`, in the format that you download them in.
+- Edit `src/empirical_application.R` to adjust the default path.
+Note that this file sources the `src/functions.R` file.
-- Run `programs/01_main.do` to run all steps in sequence.
+- Run `src/empirical_application` to run all steps in sequence.

 ### Details on various programs

-- `programs/00_setup.do`: will create all output directories, install needed ado packages.
-   - If wishing to update the ado packages used by this archive, change the parameter `update_ado` to `yes`.
-However, this is not needed to successfully reproduce the manuscript tables.
-- `programs/01_dataprep`:
-   - These programs were last run at various times in 2018.
-   - Order does not matter, all programs can be run in parallel, if needed.
-   - A `programs/01_dataprep/main.do` will run them all in sequence, which should take about 2 hours.
-- `programs/02_analysis/main.do`.
-   - If running programs individually, note that ORDER IS IMPORTANT.
-   - The programs were last run top to bottom on July 4, 2019.
-- `programs/03_appendix/main-appendix.do`.
-The programs were last run top to bottom on July 4, 2019.
-- Figure 1: The figure can be reproduced using the data provided in the folder “2_data/data_map”, and ArcGIS Desktop (Version 10.7.1) by following these (manual) instructions:
-  - Create a new map document in ArcGIS ArcMap, browse to the folder “2_data/data_map” in the “Catalog”, with files  "provinceborders.shp", "lakes.shp", and "cities.shp".
-  - Drop the files listed above onto the new map, creating three separate layers.
-Order them with "lakes" in the top layer and "cities" in the bottom layer.
-  - Right-click on the cities file, in properties choose the variable "health"... (more details)
+- `src/functions.R` is necessary to run the estimation algorithms for the empirical application and the simulation study (but is sourced automatically in the respective files)
+- `src/Simulation Study Code/predict_simulated_data.R` runs the simulation study
+- `src/Simulation Study Code/results_simulated_data.R` produces the tables and plots for the simulation study
+- `src/empirical_application.R` produces the plots for the empirical study
+- `src/Illustrative Plots Code/figures_for_latex.R` and `src/Illustrative Plots Code/logit_vs_tree_plot.R` produce plots created for explanatory purposes (outside of simulation study or empirical application)

 ## List of tables and programs